 5) How long does it take to get a prescription refilled from my pharmacy?

-Office policy for refills is a 72 hour notice.
+Office policy for refills is a 72 hour notice for non-controlled prescriptions and 5 days for controlled prescriptions such as narcotics, stimulants and medication for sleep.
 Most prescriptions are refilled the same day as received, but due to high volume of requests this may take up to 72 hours.
-Best practice is to request prescription before you run out so your pharmacy and our office have plenty of time to process your request.
+Best practice is to request a prescription before you run out early so your pharmacy and our office have plenty of time to process your request.

 Yes we do.